Colour & TypographyModern Graphic Design

 As we've seen, serif and sans-serif fonts have strengths depending on the context.
 Keep these expert tips in mind when selecting typefaces:

-- Consider the medium – Printed materials lean toward serif body text; digital mediums work best with sans-serif for clarity.
+• Consider the medium – printed materials lean toward serif body text, while digital media work best with sans-serif fonts for clarity.

-- Suit the tone – Lighthearted brands do well with friendly sans-serifs; traditional serifs convey heritage for legacy companies.
+• Suit the tone – Lighthearted brands do well with friendly sans serifs; traditional serifs convey heritage and legacy for established companies.

-- Trust instinct – Beyond all technicalities, choose the font personality that intuitively fits.
+• Trust your instinct – Beyond all technicalities, choose the font personality that intuitively suits you.

 Yes, several fonts are beyond the common Serif and Sans-Serif categories.
 Fonts can be categorised based on style, use, and appearance, offering various creative opportunities.

-- Handwritten Fonts: These fonts mimic the look of handwriting, providing a personal and informal touch.
+• Handwritten Fonts: These fonts replicate the appearance of handwriting, adding a personal and informal touch.
 They're perfect for projects seeking warmth and a human connection.

 Each font type brings its character and purpose, allowing designers to tailor their projects effectively.
 When choosing fonts, consider how they complement each other and the message you want to convey.